JamesTev/EEG-decoding/micropython/README.md

 # many other utility functions such as argmax(), argsort(), convolve()
 ```
+**Tip:** as with ordinary Jupyter Notebooks, you can use magic commands.
+Run `%lsmagic` in any cell to get a list of the magic commands available.
+These include commands to reset your device, send/retrieve files and others.

 ### Troubleshooting
 If you see complaints about not finding `idf.py`, it may be that the ESP-IDF has not been exported properly.
 To rectify this, navigate to `$BUILD_DIR/micropython/esp-idf`.
 Make sure the correct python environment has been activated and then run